VechniyRabotnik/VechniyRabotnik/README.md

 ### *<div align="center">I'm Programmer with a pseudonym Vechniy Rabotnik</div>*

-- Founder and main coder of the OrionRP project in the game Garry's Mod [project closed]
+- Founder and main coder of the OrionRP - project in the game Garry's Mod [project closed]

+- Founder and main coder of the Eternal project in the game Garry's Mod [project open]

 - I am constantly learning programming languages